makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/_index.md

 Per default, all clothes and most body parts (hair, teeth, eyebrows...) use the MakeSkin model.

+MakeSkin supports all textures of the standard PBR model (such as normal map, roughness map and so on), and a few which only makes sense in blender (such as transmission map).

 ### GameEngine

 GameEngine is a reduced version of MakeSkin, where all procedural logic has been removed.
 What remains is a simple setup with